ETP graduates are making their mark in the world. They have gone on to:

 Ben Rottenborn '03 graduated from Stanford Law School in 2006 and clerked for a federal court in Arizona.
 He is an Associate Attorney with Kirkland and Ellis in Chicago, where he focuses on complex civil defense litigation.

 Dan Shean '05 worked for the Student Conservation Association and the US Environmental Protection Agency between undergrad and law school.
 In 2008, Dan graduated from UVA School of Law, where he concentrated in environmental law.
 As a law student, he interned at the Environmental Crimes Section of the Department of Justice.
 Since graduating, he served as a law clerk for a federal district judge in Virginia and as a law clerk for the Honorable Barry G. Silverman of the U.S. Court of Appeals for the Ninth Circuit in Phoenix, Arizona.
-He is now working as an Assistant U.S. Attorney for the Eastern District of Virginia, in Norfolk, Virginia
+He works as an Assistant U.S. Attorney for the Eastern District of Virginia, in Norfolk, Virginia

 Kendall Singleton '07 founded the "Green Dining Initiative," whose goal is to make the UVa dining experience more sustainable.
 See the Cavalier Daily article and the Cville article discussing her project.
 She also keeps a blog on sustainable dining at UVA.
 Prior to her position with UVA Dining, she worked as an environmental data analyst at Perrin Quarles Associates in Charlottesville.